Exercise - Run and debug code

 Now that the application is running, you can use Port forwarding to browse the web app on your local machine.

-With the app still running, run the "Ports: Focus on Ports View" command in the Command Palette.
+With the app still running, run the Ports: Focus on Ports View command in the Command Palette.

-Click on the Forward a port button.
+Select the Forward a port button.

-Specify port 3000, then hit Enter.
+Specify port 3000, then press Enter.

 Edit and debug the application

-Set a breakpoint on line 10 of the file by clicking in the gutter to the left of the line number.
+Set a breakpoint on line 10 of the file by clicking the gutter to the left of the line number.
 You'll see a red circle displayed.

 You can also edit the file just like you would if the code was located on your local machine.
 Begin to type

-which will trigger IntelliSense.
+app., which triggers IntelliSense.